SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Changes overlayed terrain of a game entity when the specified progress has been reached.
 The game entity needs an enabled `OverlayTerrain` ability for this to work.

 **terrain**
 Overrides the overlayed terrain of the currently enabled `OverlayTerrain` ability of the game entity.
-The override stops when another terrain overlay override is initiated, the overriden `OverlayTerrain` ability is deactivated or the override terrain is the same as the default overlayed terrain of the ability.
+The override stops when another terrain overlay override is initiated, the overridden `OverlayTerrain` ability is deactivated or the override terrain is the same as the default overlayed terrain of the ability.

 ## aux.progress.specialization.TerrainProgress